basanovase/basanovase.github.io/_posts/2023-01-23-seagull-spotter.md

 ## THE PROBLEM:

 To start to address some of these burning questions, we first need a consistent view of the birds and their environment.
 If you're like me and have and have far too much tech lying around, one of the ESP32 microcontrollers seems like a great fit for the task.
-We can then add sensors to collect data to our hearts content.
+We can then add sensors to collect data to our hearts content and produce some interesting reporting.

+We'll keep this in mind for later.

 ![ESP32](/assets/esp32.jpg)